emews/emews-project-creator/README.md

 ## Templates ##

 Each workflow template requires a user provided configuration file in yaml format, specified using the `-c / --config` argument.
-The following configuration parameters are *REQUIRED*, and common to all the templates.
+The following configuration parameters are **REQUIRED**, and common to all the templates.

 * `workflow_name` - the name of the workflow.
 This will be used as the file name for the workflow configuration, submission, and swift script files.
+Spaces will be replaced by underscores.
+This can also be specified using the `-n / --workflow-name` command line argument.
-Spaces will be replaced by underscores. **The `workflow_name` should be unique among all the workflows under output directory.**
+**The `workflow_name` should be unique among all the workflows in output directory.**
 * `model_name` - the name of the model to run during the sweep.
 This will be used in the model execution bash script.
 Spaces will be replaced by underscores.

-The configuration file can also contain *OPTIONAL* entries for running the workflow on an HPC system where a job is submitted via an HPC scheduler (e.g., the slurm scheduler).
+The configuration file can also contain **OPTIONAL** entries for running the workflow on an HPC system where a job is submitted via an HPC scheduler (e.g., the slurm scheduler).
 See your HPC resource's documentation for details on how to set these.